Full steam ahead on election planning

 The polls will be open from 7am until 10pm on 12 December.
 The votes will be counted at County Hall, Trowbridge; Five Rivers Health and Wellbeing Centre, Salisbury and The Olympiad, Chippenham.
 The Wiltshire results will be declared in the early hours of 13 December.

-To register to vote people should visit Electoral Commission.
+To register to vote people should visit GOV.UK Register to vote.

 To be eligible to vote, you must: